GitHub Repository: github.com/openxc/openxc-vehicle-simulator

 To open the UI, open a browser and navigate to http://localhost:50000/

 To connect with an Android device, open the Enabler activity, open the settings, choose Data Sources, and enable “Use a network device”.

-Set the host address to the address of the machine running emulate.py, and set the port to 50001.
+Set the host address to the address of the machine running simulator.py, and set the port to 50001.
 You may need to disable and re-enable “Use a network device” after entering the correct information.
-The terminal running emulate.py should indicate that it received a new connection.
+The terminal running simulator.py should indicate that it received a new connection.

 The Simulator is comprised of three main components: The State Manager, The User Interface, and the Dynamics Model.
 The Network Connection to the OpenXC Enabler makes use of the OpenXC Web API.